ethanschafstall/Group_Manager/README.md

 # Group Manager Web App Documentation

-Welcome to the Team Randomizer web app!
+Welcome to the Group Manager web app!
 This application helps you randomly organize a list of names into groups for various activities.
 Below are simple instructions on how to use the app.

 ## Getting Started